Pink Goes to Hollywood

-Pink Goes To Hollywood is a Pink Panther themed platform game published in 1993 for the Super Nintendo Entertainment System and Sega Genesis by TecMagik.
+Pink Goes to Hollywood is a Pink Panther themed platform game published in 1993 for the Super Nintendo Entertainment System and Sega Genesis by TecMagik.
 The two releases were developed independently by different companies: the Genesis version by HeadGames and Super NES by Manley & Associates.
 Both are similar in theme and aesthetics, but different in layout and game mechanics.

 Gameplay

 Super Nintendo Entertainment System

-When the game is started, the player is taken to a level titled “Honey, I Shrunk The Pink” (a homage to 1989's Honey, I Shrunk The Kids), which serves as the hub that leads to all the other levels of the game; here, the Pink Panther – who, of course, serves as the ‘player character’ – is shrunken down to the size of a billiard ball, and the player must navigate him through a house to access the other levels whilst avoiding rats, which serve as this level's hazards.
+When the game is started, the player is taken to a level titled “Honey, I Shrunk the Pink” (a homage to 1989's Honey, I Shrunk the Kids), which serves as the hub that leads to all the other levels of the game; here, the Pink Panther – who serves as the ‘player character’ – is shrunken down to the size of a billiard ball, and the player must navigate him through a house to access the other levels whilst avoiding rats, which serve as this level's hazards.

 The Pink Panther himself starts each level off with one unit of extra health, which is represented by a hat he is wearing.
 If the Pink Panther runs into or is hit by a hazard, he loses one unit of extra health.
 If the Pink Panther doesn't have any extra health left, he will not be wearing a hat; and if he runs into or is hit by a hazard without any extra health, he will perish and the player will lose one life – the same thing will happen, regardless of the amount of extra health the Pink Panther has on hand, if he falls into an abyss.
 The player can increase the Pink Panther's extra health by collecting spare hats that have been placed around each level, and the player can gain extra lives by collecting icons shaped like the Pink Panther's head that are also placed around each level.